top of page

 Mechanobiology & Soft Materials Laboratory

-I work with Gustavo on the heart valve-on-chip (VOC) platform.
-My work in Balalab is primarily focused on fabricating, testing, and prototyping design alterations to the VOC.
-In addition to my work on the VOC platform, I aim to develop a new biaxial stretch platform, which I will use to investigate the effects of different levels of biaxial strain on aortic valve endothelial cells (VECs).
-I will be completing this project for my honors thesis, and I hope that the new biaxial platform can serve as a useful basis for future studies on the effects of biaxial strain on VECs.
+My work in Balalab is primarily focused on designing, fabricating, and testing the Biaxial Engineered Aortic Tissue Chip (BEAT Chip).
+I am using this platform to investigate the effects of different levels of biaxial strain on aortic valve endothelial cells (VECs).
 Outside of the lab, I enjoy gaming with friends, hiking, and playing my favorite instrument, the bass guitar.

 The Stretching Coach